Potty Training

 Signs You May Want to Wait

-Sometimes the wisest choice is to pause — even if you feel pressure from family, daycare, or comparison with other children.
+Sometimes the wisest choice is to pause — even if you feel external pressure.

 Major Life Transitions